HenrikBengtsson/future/revdep/problems.md

 # lidR

-Version: 1.6.1
+Version: 2.0.0

 ## In both

 *   checking installed package size ...
 NOTE
     ```
-      installed size is  7.7Mb
+      installed size is 10.4Mb
       sub-directories of 1Mb or more:
-        libs   5.9Mb
+        libs   7.6Mb
     ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
+    Namespace in Imports field not imported from: ‘Rcpp’
-      ‘Rcpp’ ‘memoise’
       All declared Imports should be used.
     ```